asrhou/NATMI/README.md

 NATMI also uses **official gene symbols** to represent ligands and receptors in all output files.
 For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data and specified by the argument '--idType') are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.

-For **user-supplied interactions**, NATMI can, in principle, work with **any species** and **any IDs** as [described here:](#ligand-receptor-interactions-user-supplied-interactions).
+For **user-supplied interactions**, NATMI can, in principle, work with **any species** and **any IDs** [as described.](#ligand-receptor-interactions-user-supplied-interactions).

 ### Ligand-Receptor Interactions (connectomeDB2020)

 In 2015, we publised a first draft of human cell interactions and a database of human ligand-receptor pairs ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 This database compiled 708 ligands and 691 receptors into 2,422 human ligand-receptor interacting pairs (1,894 pairs with primary literature support, and an additional 528 putative pairs with high-throughput protein-protein interaction evidence).
 In 2020, we made an updated and expanded database of 2,187 human ligand-receptor pairs with primary litarture support and additional 1,791 putative pairs and named it **connectomeDB2020** [\reference to the paper].
 By default, ExtractEdges.py of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from connectomeDB2020.

+**Note:** Since some of the reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a given edge is valid for other analyzed species.

 ### Ligand-Receptor Interactions (user-supplied interactions)

 NATMI can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') to construct and visualize network of interactions other than those in connectomeDB2020.
-This option can also be particularly useful for users who wish to explore specific to their species interactions or cell-to-cell communication in other than [the 21 default species](#supported-species).
+This option can also be particularly useful for users who wish to explore specific to their species interactions or cell-to-cell communication in other than [the 21 default species](#supported-species-and-ids).
 Here, we briefly describe **required formats**.

 Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified by the argument '--signalType'.
 The interaction data file should be a two-column table with the **first column** representing **ligands** and the **second column** representing **receptors** (see following example).